Board of Directors

 Kevin Hamilton, Vice President for Communications

 With the benefit of decades’ of successful experience, Kevin directs organizational branding, strategic communications, marketing, public relations and media relations.
 He oversees collateral creation including annual reports and The GreenWay newsletter as well as video production and SCA’s online and social presence.
 Kevin also served as editor of Our Land, Our Youth, Our Future: Commemorating 50 years of the Student Conservation Association.
-He has presented on a range of communications topics at national forums conducted by the Association of Partners for Public Lands, the Wilderness Risk Managers Conference and others.
+He has presented on a range of communications topics at national forums conducted by the Public Lands Alliance, the National Outdoor Recreation Conference, the Wilderness Risk Managers Conference, and others.
 Prior to joining SCA in 1999, Kevin managed communications campaigns for leading financial institutions, health care facilities, architectural practices, museums, insurance companies, retail clients and more.
 He also has 12 years of award-winning journalism experience.

 Lauren Kass Harnishfeger, Vice President for Individual Giving and Foundation Relations